-You can find out more information about epidural anaesthesia on our website: rcoa.ac.uk/patientinfo/leaflets-video-resources
+You can find out more information in our leaflet Epidural anaesthesia during and after surgery: recoa.ac.uk/patientinfo/epidural-anaesthesia.

 A spinal anaesthetic

 Local anaesthetic is injected through a needle placed between the bones in your lower back to numb the nerves from the waist down to the toes.
 The numbness usually lasts between two hours and four hours.
 A longer-acting pain relief medicine may also be injected, which may last for eight hours or more.